 I zone out on the short walk to the Futurewise Media building.
 It’s a towering silver skyscraper just a block from Times Square.
-The New York Daily Journal is on the forty-fifth floor, and it shares the building with at least a hundred other publications.
+The Journal offices are on the forty-fifth floor, and they share the building with at least a hundred other publications.

 The elevator dings, and I almost lose my nerve.
 I don’t want to talk to Cliff, but it’s that or stew in silent misery.